 Kristyn has most recently been a 7th and 8th grade science teacher in Holland, MI.
-Nine years ago, when her district implemented a 1-to-1 laptop program, Kristyn helped pioneer strategies for deepening student understanding in a one-to-one learning environment using project-based learning as the structural framework.
+Fourteen years ago, when her district implemented a 1-to-1 laptop program, Kristyn helped pioneer strategies for deepening student understanding in a one-to-one learning environment using project-based learning as the structural framework.
 Prior to her middle school experience, she taught at the elementary level for 12 years.

 Through her commitment to teacher excellence, Kristyn facilitated K-8 restructuring of science curriculum to align with state and national standards.
 In addition to developing curriculum for science, English, literature, technology and culture courses that incorporate universal design for learning components and 21st century skills through the use of technological applications, Kristyn has also led professional development workshops on one-to-one laptop implementation and project-based learning at district and state education conferences.
 In 2013, she stepped away from the classroom to pursue her master’s in Teaching and Learning through Grand Valley State University.